Remote Working: Turn Chaos Into Order

 Now it is easier than ever to communicate and manage tasks with adequate project management tools.
 According to Global Workplace Analytics, the number of people who work from home increased by 140% in a span of 15 years.
-However, stats from Owl Labs show that 44% of companies around the world still don’t allow remote work.

 That situation has now changed due to the Coronavirus pandemic.
 In order to protect the health of their employees, companies are choosing to create remote teams in just a few days.
 Workers have to adapt to working from home, and for some, it’s not that difficult.
 But it gets chaotic when you’re the one who’s running the business and managing a team.

 Turning chaos into order can be demanding for those who don’t have remote work already embedded in their company culture.
 As a company with years of remote work experience, we would like to share with you a list of helpful strategies for managing remote teams during the Coronavirus outbreak.

 1. Learn to Write Concise and Clear Messages

 Being skilled at written communication is one of the essential qualities of every good remote worker.
 It’s even more important for leaders of remote teams to work on their communication skills.

 If the messages you’re sending to your coworkers are concise and well-filtered, people in your team won’t feel confused or overwhelmed with information.
 In the sea of announcements, casual chat, and perhaps even a bit of spam, people will be less efficient and less focused on their work.
 That’s why you have to ensure that all of your important messages are visible and precise.